Misha0966/Structural-Numerical-Symmetry-Hypothesis-Mikhail-Yuryevich-Yushchenko-2025-/README.md

 ## Clarification of the formulation:

-N≥10: This is the minimum length required to allow meaningful symmetric partitioning
+N≥10 — this is the minimum length that allows actual symmetric partitioning

-Partitioning into m parts : Should be as equal in length as possible across the number N
+Partitioning into m parts — must be as equal in length as possible

-Each part is multiplied by k
+Multiplying each part by a natural number k

-Concatenation as a decimal number PQ: This is the key operation that gives structure
+Concatenating the results as a decimal number PQ — key operation that gives structure

-Possible types of match:
+Matches can be:

-Exact
+Complete

-Partial (start or end)
+Partial (beginning or end)

-Scaled (e.g., differing by powers of ten)
+Scaled (e.g., they differ by a factor of 10 or more)

 ### The paper includes both theoretical analysis and a programmatic implementation in Julia, enabling automated verification of the hypothesis across arbitrary ranges.

-Research directions for future exploration are also proposed.
+The work includes both theoretical analysis and a software implementation in the Julia programming language, which allows automatic verification of the hypothesis across any range of numbers.
+Directions for further research are also proposed.

 ## Chapter 1.
 Introduction

 ### 1.1 Origin of the Idea:

 The research began with an attempt to manually compute 999^9999.
 This number was too large for direct analysis, prompting an alternative approach — breaking it into segments and applying partial multiplication.
 Although this method initially produced numerous errors, continued experimentation led to the discovery of this unique hypothesis.

 ### 1.2 Research Objective:

 The main goal was to investigate what can be formulated as the Hypothesis of Structural Numerical Symmetry , including:

 Understanding under what conditions exact or partial matching occurs